eaglewarrior/Machine-learning/README.md

 Convolutional neural networks.
 Sounds like a weird combination of biology and math with a little CS sprinkled in, but these networks have been some of the most influential innovations in the field of computer vision.Here we make a CNN which classifies or say identifies cat or dog images.

+# Natural Language Processing
+Natural Language Processing (or NLP) is applying Machine Learning models to text and language.
+Teaching machines to understand what is said in spoken and written word is the focus of Natural Language Processing
+Here in this code I have done the following things:

+    Clean texts to prepare them for the Machine Learning models, Create a Bag of Words model,
+    Apply Machine Learning models onto this Bag of Worlds model.

 # Model Selection

 1) XGBoost